Kevin-Illu/quicktask/README.md

 ## Project Description

-QuickTask is a web application that allows you to create and manage your daily tasks.
+QuickTask is a desktop application that allows you to create and manage your daily tasks.
 With an easy-to-use interface, you can add tasks, mark them as complete and view a list of pending tasks.
 Additionally, `QuickTask` is a developing application and is open to community contribution.

 ![Add a Task](./images/addTask.PNG)